-Although Hartford Seminary is not authorized to offer undergraduate credit, students may earn up to nine upper level credits toward a baccalaureate degree through Charter Oak State College for completion of the WLI certificate program and the additional Seminary course.
+Although Hartford Seminary is not authorized to offer undergraduate credit, students may earn nine upper level credits toward a baccalaureate degree through Charter Oak State College.
+In order to gain credit from Charter Oak State College for this program, participants MUST successfully complete all three components listed below; the two Institute segments of monthly sessions (WS-551 & WS-552), and complete one 3 (three) credit course listed in the Hartford Seminary catalog.
 Charter Oak requires an additional fee for the transfer of those credits from a Hartford Seminary transcript.